Ricky-Fr/XTouch-Mini-Script/compiled/README.md

 The user manual will guide you through the installation and use of this script.

-IMPORTANT: The compiled script available here is a DEMO VERSION limited to 10 minutes and requires the purchase of a license, which will soon be available on the website or by leaving me a message.
+IMPORTANT: The compiled script available here is a DEMO version limited to 10 minutes and requires the purchase of a license for unlimited use.
+The purchase can be made soon on the website or by leaving me a message.

-Have Fun.
+Thank you for your support and have Fun.